 Rust, like death and taxes, happens.
 Guns being metal objects always run the risks of catching rust.
 The best finish can scratch and fade over time, and rust simply occurs almost inexplicably.
 Carry guns are especially vulnerable to rust due to the proximity they have with the human body.
 The human body tends to be a rust making machine due to sweat.
 Sweat really likes to destroy guns.
-If you live in areas close to the ocean that gets those nice and high 70% humidity levels like I do you know guns can rust quite fast.
+Not to mention, the Weatherman has been wrong from time to time and he’ll leave you stuck out in the rain with your gun.
+Or, if you live in areas close to the ocean that gets those nice and high 70% humidity levels like I do you know guns can rust quite fast.
 Removing rust from a gun is a simple procedure and I plan to detail it below.

 Removing Rust from a Model 10